lrk/z-po-project/_posts/2019-01-03-default_sample_packs.md

 As I can not currently gain access to the embedded filesystem, my sole option is to look at the OP-Z mobile app and dive into it's files.

-# What have i found
+# What I have found

 At first glance, the iPhone app will show you some default sound engines and samples in the `Configurator` page.